Berkeley-MDes/tdf-fa24-jchenjiawen-1/README.md

 ## What I thought about this week
 1. I wish I had more time for research.
 I believe parametric design, or computational design relies heavily on research works.
 How to define the criteria?
 How to transfer them into parametrics?
 But with a very limited time, I almost had to skip the research part and get straight into design/production.
 So the system includes a lot of guessing and eyeballing.
 I think my quick test is enough to show the idea, but a deeper understanding of the ergonomics of hands is required to make a practical design system.
 2. The cleaning after using Form 3 (or other resin printers) could take long.
-3. It's normal to take 2-3 rounds until get a successful printouts/prototype.
+3. It's normal to take 2-3 rounds until get a successful printout/prototype.

 ## Speculation of next week
-I will finalized the video and write the project report for this assignment.
+I will finalize the video and write the project report for this assignment.

 # Week 2